 It also symbolizes the relation that consumers share with the brand and the way they perceive, see, feel, and act towards the brand and its offerings.
 Today, the facet of Brand Equity holds the significant amount of value in the market as the brands compete against each other over the Brand Equity of the specific and similar line of products and services offered to the target market and audience.

 Having a good and power Brand Equity gives tangible value to the company such as increased sales, profits, ease of introducing new line of products or services, and huge database of consumers along with intangible value such as increased awareness, farther reach, customer loyalty, and the elevated brand value in the market and in the consumers’ minds.
+This is why a brand always tries to build a solid brand personality.

 Brand Equity is derived from six constituents namely, brand awareness, brand association, brand loyalty, brand experience, brand preference, and the perceived quality of the products and services offered to the consumers.

-Importance of good Brand Equity
+Importance of good Brand Equity to Brands

-1) The crucial asset of the company
+1) Brand Equity is a crucial asset of the company

 Brand Equity is one of the crucial assets of the company and it can be leased, sold or licensed to the other companies in the market as it has a strong foothold in the industry.
+It leads to increased goodwill for the company.

 2) Premium price